rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

 For a module to be really useful you want to have the capability of including both private and public code.
-Public code allows us to reuse our code in other modules while the private code keeps interal things inside the module safe from collidating with other modules private code.
+Public code allows us to reuse our code in other modules while the private code keeps internal things inside the module safe from colliding with other modules private code.
 This technique is classically known as "information hiding" and in computer sciences texts as "scope".
 Lets create a a more composable module called `SayingHi.Mod`.
 In